vikejs/vike/README.md

 ```

 The `render()` hook in `/pages/_default.page.server.js` gives you full control over how your pages are rendered,
-and `pages/_default.page.client.js` gives you full control over the browser-side code.
+and `/pages/_default.page.client.js` gives you full control over the browser-side code.
 This control enables you to *easily* and *naturally*:
  - Use any tool you want such as Vue Router and Vuex.
  - Use Vue 2, Vue 3, any any future Vue version (you can actually use any view framework you want, e.g. React).

-Note how the files we created have different suffixes:
+Note the suffixes of the files we created:
  - `.page.js`: exports the page's root Vue component.
  - `.page.client.js` (optional): defines the page's browser-side code.
  - `.page.server.js` (optional): exports the page's hooks (always run in Node.js).